More About Angie

 In my younger years, I studied Art & Design.
 Some years ago I felt a sudden urge to update my understanding of the classical arts, so I traveled once more to Italy.
-After spending astonishing weeks in Florence, Bologna, and Rome, I decided to pass my final weekend in Naples…
+After spending astonishing weeks in Florence, Bologna, and Rome, I decided to spend my final weekend in Naples…

 Upon my arrival at the train station, an old woman who tried to sell lottery tickets approached me.
 At first, I declined, shaking my head and saying “no” without actually making a sound, and kept on walking.
 Then, feeling sorry for this seemingly sympathetic woman, I turned around and bought a ticket.